Configure VTP Server and Client in Switch

 Updating VLAN information

 You can update VLAN information on any VTP server in the VTP domain.
-In this network, we have two VTP servers: Switch0 and Switch2.
-We created VLANs on the Switch0.
-Let us use Switch2 to update the VLAN information.
+For example, this network has two VTP servers: Switch0 and Switch2.
+You can update VLAN information on any of these.
+Create a new VLAN on Switch2.

 Switch(config)#vlan 30 Switch(config-vlan)#exit